BSidesVienna/bsidesvienna.github.io/02_cfp.md

 ==========================

 CFP will close on 30.September.2014
-If you have any questions, please contact us at crew [at] bsidesvienna [dot] at
+If you have any questions, please contact us at crew [at] bsidesvienna [dot] at.

 Sponsoring